tc39/proposal-rm-builtin-subclassing/README.md

 Type IV is harmful expressivity.
 It is very difficult for implementations to provide robust fast paths at all for `RegExp`, which users have high performance expectations of.
 The cost of this, depending on the number of overrideable properties, is the cost of Type II and III combined, and then some.

 It also makes the language significantly more complex to reason about for built-ins that support it.
 Users should not be subclassing `RegExp`s piecemeal, and overriding subsets of behaviors via `exec` or one of the flag properties like `global` and expect to have a good time.
 And similarly for `Promise`s.
 It also makes the spec very hard to understand (cf PromiseCapabilities).

+(Since `RegExp`'s symbols aren't for subclassing, they are not considered harmful in this context.)

 # Proposed new old semantics